 General practitioners sometimes refer people to specialists who aren’t equipped to properly diagnose RA.
 This leads to many incorrect diagnoses before RA is correctly identified.
 Almost half of the people in the 2017 study spoke with two doctors before seeing a rheumatologist (a doctor who specializes in autoimmune diseases like RA), and 21 percent of participants saw four or more specialists.

 Many myRAteam members have experienced this merry-go-round of diagnoses.
 “I have been through the diagnostic wringer for the last three years,” one member said.
 “It started with possible multiple sclerosis, then possible lupus, until I was finally diagnosed with RA.”

 Even if you get blood tests for RA, it can be difficult to get a definitive diagnosis.
 Blood testing is used to find rheumatoid factor and antibodies related to the body’s immune response to RA.
-Many people who have RA are seropositive, meaning they test positive for rheumatoid factor or for antibodies called C-reactive proteins.
+Many people who have RA are seropositive, meaning they test positive for rheumatoid factor or for antibodies called anti-cyclic citrullinated peptides.
 However, you can have RA and still not have these antibodies show up in a blood sample.
 This is called seronegative RA.